INR Diary helps you to track your oral anticoagulation therapy

 Privacy policy

-INR Diary does not collect, use, save or have access to any of your personal data on your smartphone.
+INR Diary does not collect, use, save, or access any of your personal data on your smartphone.

-Individual settings relating to the INR Diary app are not personal and are stored only on your device.
-These settings are not further processed in any way.
+Settings related to the INR Diary app are not personal and are only stored on your device.
+These settings are not processed further in any way.

-INR Diary was designed as an additional aid to follow-up on an anticoagulant program.
-It does not replace a medical followup at all.
-INR Diary is not responsible for any medical conditions caused by the usage of this app.
+INR Diary was designed as an additional aid for following an anticoagulant program.
+It does not replace medical follow-up.
+INR Diary is not responsible for any medical conditions caused by using this app.

 Frequently asked questions